© 1991-2010 Jerry Emanuelson

 To reduce oxidation of cholesterol from LDL, you need at least 100 units of vitamin E, 5,000 units of beta carotene (and/or 5 mg. lycopene), and 500 mg. of vitamin C per day, along with other dietary antioxidants.
 Alpha lipoic acid or R-lipoic acid may be an even more important antioxidant.
 Lipoic acid, when taken throughout the day, can lower blood sugar levels significantly.
 This can cause a significant beneficial increase in HDL.
 It is important to get a broad spectrum of fat-soluble and water-soluble antioxidants.
 Many single antioxidants, taken alone, will actually generate free radicals that must be de-activated by other antioxidants.

-A very important antioxidant in preventing heart disease and many cancers is lycopene, which is very similar to beta carotene, but which has finally become available in pure form as a nutritional supplement.
+A very important antioxidant in preventing heart disease and many cancers is lycopene, which is very similar to beta carotene, but which has finally become commonly available in pure form as a nutritional supplement.
 The best food sources of lycopene are canned tomato juice, or juices such as V8 that are high in tomato juice.

 A low carbohydrate diet can also raise HDL by reducing insulin requirements.